avocado-framework/avocado/docs/source/ResultFormats.rst

 A test runner must provide an assortment of ways to clearly communicate results to interested parties, be them humans or machines.

-* Machine Readable:
-    Data structure representation that can be easily parsed and/or stored by programs.
-This is how the test suite is supposed to interact with other programs.

 Results for human beings
 ------------------------